Our Staff, Board of Directors, and Sponsors

 Shaliq Harvey

 Shaliq’s mission is to empower young people to care about the natural world.
 Having studied Fish & Wildlife Technology, Shaliq is a lover of all the planet’s fauna.
-However, his main focus has always been North American birds!
-If asked, his favorite is the American Goshawk… but the real answer is he has one in every family.
-Previously, Shaliq was an educator and program coordinator for an accredited conservation organization.
+However, his main focus has always been on North American birds!
+If asked, his favorite is the American Goshawk, but the real answer is that he has one in every family.
+Previously, Shaliq was an educator and program coordinator for an accredited conservation organization, the Seneca Park Zoo in Rochester, NY.
 When he’s not in a wetland or forest, you might catch Shaliq making art, watching anime, or training in mixed martial arts.
 If he suddenly breaks eye contact in conversation, he’s probably birding.

 Jessica Dolan